A global mission to help children

 It is my belief that every child has been blessed with a unique gift and without adequate support, that dream might be lost.

 Now instead of producing films, I find joy in producing dreams for children.
 I established the Angel Shine Foundation to provide educational scholarships to gifted children in need and support arts programs worldwide.
 It has taken me on global mission trips to Europe, North America, Asia and South Africa to offer financial and emotional support to children who live in impoverished communities.
-I serve on the boards of The New York City Ballet, US-China Cultural Institute, Cultural Associate of the Committee of 100 and The Episcopal Church of the Heavenly Rest.
+I serve as a member of the board of directors of New York City Ballet and on the vestry of The Episcopal Church of the Heavenly Rest.

-In addition to my family and friends who helped make my own dream a reality, I would like to especially thank my mentor Shirley Young, one of the most brilliant minds and my husband, Dr. Thomas Widmann, a cardiologist who has taken great care of my heart.
+In addition to my family and friends who helped make my own dream a reality, I would like to especially thank Alexandria Altman and Vicki Leeds Tananbaum, ASF’s amazing board members and my husband, Dr. Thomas Widmann, a cardiologist who has taken great care of my heart.